ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Method

 \section{Method}

-\paragraph{Problem setup and motivation. } Given a collection of source tasks $T_1, \ldots T_{t}$, our goal is to learn a new task $T_{target}$ by efficiently transferring knowledge from the source tasks by updating parameters given the target task labeled data $\{(\boldsymbol{x},\boldsymbol{y})\}$.
-Importantly, we do not know a priori which tasks provide useful inductive bias in the new target task~\cite{ponti2022combining}: seemingly different tasks can benefit from each other (e.g., paraphrasing v.s. boolean question answering).
-We posit that (1) task-specific knowledge can be stored in a small number of parameters $\phi_{\it task}$ instead of requiring updating of all LM parameters $\theta$ to $\theta_{\it task}$ ({\it parameter-efficiency}), and (2) multiple task knowledge can be reused, flexibly added and combined to solve a new task, i.e., a ({\it modular multi-tasking}).
+(depicted in \Fref{fig:overview}) leverages highly parameter-efficient prompt tuning~\cite{lester-etal-2021-power} to obtain {\it source prompts} that encode knowledge from source tasks into a small number of parameters.
+It tunes instance-level prompts by integrating the {\it source prompts} and a {\it target prompt} newly initialized for a target task through an attention mechanism for every target task instance.

-\paragraph{Overview.} Our method, called {\bf \ours} ({\bf ATTE}ntional {\bf M}ixture of {\bf P}rompt {\bf T}uning), is shown in \Fref{fig:overview} and Algorithm Box~\ref{tab:algo_box}.
-It leverages highly parameter-efficient prompt tuning~\cite{lester-etal-2021-power} to encode knowledge from source tasks into a small number of parameters ({\it source prompts}). \ours~first pre-trains a set of source prompts $\mathbf{P}_1, \ldots, \mathbf{P}_t$ for source tasks $T_1, \ldots, T_t$ (\Sref{sec:source_target}; left side of \Fref{fig:overview}).
-For a target task, it first initializes a target-task-specific prompt $\mathbf{P}_{\it target}$ and an attention module $\mathcal{G}$.
-Given an instance $(\boldsymbol{x},\boldsymbol{y})$, it computes attentions between embedded input $\mathbf{X}$ and the prompts (\Sref{sec:attention_gen}).
+\ours~pre-trains a set of source prompts $\mathbf{P}_1, \ldots, \mathbf{P}_t$ for source tasks (\Sref{sec:source_target}; left side of \Fref{fig:overview}) and initializes a target prompt $\mathbf{P}_{\it target}$ for the target task.
+It then computes attentions between embedded input $\mathbf{X}$ and the soft prompts for each instance $(\boldsymbol{x},\boldsymbol{y})$ using an attention module $\mathcal{G}$ (\Sref{sec:attention_gen}).
 Subsequently, \ours~produces instance-wise prompt $\mathbf{P}_{\it instance}$ by interpolating the source prompts and the target-task prompt given the computed attentions (\Sref{sec:interpolate}). $\mathbf{P}_{\it instance}$ is then prepended to the input to form the final input to a frozen LM $\theta$.
-During training, \ours~only updates the weights of $\mathbf{P}_{\it target}$ and $\mathcal{G}$ by maximizing the probability of generating $\boldsymbol{y}$ given $\mathbf{P}_{\it instance}$ and $\boldsymbol{x}$ as in the original prompt tuning.